brightio/penelope/README.md

 6. Upload an exploit-db exploit directly from URL
 7. Download and open a remote file locally
 8. Download the remote /etc directory
-9. Automatically spawn a new shell if an existing shell dies, helping keep access available during unstable shell sessions
+9. Automatically replace a shell when an existing session dies, helping maintain access during unstable sessions

 https://github.com/brightio/penelope/assets/65655412/7295da32-28e2-4c92-971f-09423eeff178

 ### Main Menu Commands
-Some Notes:
+Notes:
 - By default you need to press `F12` to detach the PTY shell and go to the Main Menu.
 If the upgrade was not possible and you ended up with a basic shell, you can detach it with `Ctrl+C`.
 This also prevents the accidental killing of the shell.
 - The Main Menu supports TAB completion and also short commands.
 For example instead of `interact 1` you can just type `i 1`.